OCamlverse/ocamlverse.github.io/content/toplevel.md

 ```
 Note the `#` symbol that precedes all directives to the REPL (ie. not ocaml calls).

-* The `~.ocamlinit` file is executed as soon as you start up the toplevel.
+* The `~/.ocamlinit` file is executed as soon as you start up the toplevel.
 For regular `ocaml`, you want to insert the `#use "topfind;;"` line in there.

 * Note also the `;;` that follows every phrase in the toplevel.